- Oops!Something went wrong.Please try again later.

 Every investor in Omni Bridgeway Limited (ASX:OBL) should be aware of the most powerful shareholder groups.
 Large companies usually have institutions as shareholders, and we usually see insiders owning shares in smaller companies.
-I generally like to see some degree of insider ownership, even if only a little.
-As Nassim Nicholas Taleb said, 'Don’t tell me what you think, tell me what you have in your portfolio.
+We also tend to see lower insider ownership in companies that were previously publicly owned.

 What Does The Institutional Ownership Tell Us About Omni Bridgeway?

 Institutional investors commonly compare their own returns to the returns of a commonly followed index.
 So they generally do consider buying larger companies that are included in the relevant benchmark index.

 We can see that Omni Bridgeway does have institutional investors; and they hold a good portion of the company's stock.
 This implies the analysts working for those institutions have looked at the stock and they like it.
 But just like anyone else, they could be wrong.
 It is not uncommon to see a big share price drop if two large institutional investors try to sell out of a stock at the same time.
 So it is worth checking the past earnings trajectory of Omni Bridgeway, (below).
 Of course, keep in mind that there are other factors to consider, too.

 We note that hedge funds don't have a meaningful investment in Omni Bridgeway.
 The company's largest shareholder is Perpetual Limited, with ownership of 7.9%.
 Greencape Capital Pty Ltd is the second largest shareholder owning 6.3% of common stock, and The Vanguard Group, Inc. holds about 5.0% of the company stock.

 Our studies suggest that the top 25 shareholders collectively control less than half of the company's shares, meaning that the company's shares are widely disseminated and there is no dominant shareholder.